jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/anti-resume-2018.md

 I would be great if there is a kind of system where a programmer can be able to raise his concerns about the existing code base if he thinks that there is something wrong in the code base... and that we do something about it, or at least plan to do something about it... to fix it later... because if a team does not do this, it seems to me that we are being dishonest to our employer, and to our clients.
+ -->

 ## **I will own the mess other people made if...**

 I would love to work on a **new** project where I will have influence on decisions on the architecture of the system, and on the design of the individual parts.

 But most software systems in existence today are in **maintenance phase**.
 So there is a very big possibility that I will be working on one.
-And there are systems that are in the maintenance phase which are messy.
+And there are systems that are in the maintenance phase which are messy (not all, of course).

-But many months ago, I read this from an article written by Jonathan Boccara:
+But more than a year ago, I read this from an article written by Jonathan Boccara:

 > "... **consider that the code you’re working on is your code.
 Even if you haven’t written it yourself**, and regardless of how good or bad you think it is, this is your code, and **you have responsibility over it**."
 <br /><br />